TritonDataCenter/mantaRSDK/README.md

 UNDER CONSTRUCTION

-Currently assumes you have a working Manta account, Unix/Linux R, environment variables set for Manta use, and openSSL installed and working.
+Currently you need a working Manta account, Unix/Linux/Windows R, environment variables set for Manta use, and openSSL installed and working.
 If you have the Node.js manta CLI working, this should work.

 ### From R ###